alephobjects/cura-build/README.md

 **General**

  * UNIT (default "All") - which unit to build.
 Possible values are: *libarcus*, *libsavitar*, *pythonuranium*, *curaengine*, *cura2*, *all*.
 This would build a
- DEB package for Arcus, Savitar, Uranium, Cura Engine and Cura2 respectively.
+ DEB package for Arcus, Savitar, Uranium, Cura Engine and Cura respectively.
 If no UNIT is given, by default would build all packages.
  * DIST (default "stretch") - the target distro for which to build the packages.
 Possible values are *stretch* (for Debian stretch), *zesty* (for Ubuntu Zesty) and *xenial*(for Ubuntu Xenial LTS).